datacarpentry/organization-genomics/_extras/guide.md

 We need better notes and screenshots of how things work on both Mac and PC.
 But we likely won't be able to cover all the different versions of Excel.

-If you have a helper who has experience with the other OS than you, it would be good to prep them to help with this lesson and tell people how to do things in the other OS.
+If you have a helper who has more experience with the other OS than you, it would be good to prepare them to help with this lesson and tell people how to do things in the other OS.

 #### People are not interactive or responsive on the exercises